Godsmith/trainfinity3/README.md

 ### Issues

 - Windows in cities do not show up
+- Mountain edges always visible, even when no connected mountain on that side
 - Track pricing is unpredictable and not refunded.
 - Sometimes the initial map is created without any iron ore, for example
 - If there are multiple stations accepting the same thing adjacent to a platform, the